UK Stocks-Factors to watch on Wednesday March 28

 Feb 14 Britain's FTSE 100 index is seen opening down 3.9 points on Tuesday according to financial spreadbetters, with futures down 0.2 percent ahead of the cash market open.

 LONDON, March 28 * Britain's FTSE 100 index is seen opening 12 to 15 points, or 0.2 percent lower on Wednesday, according to financial bookmakers.
-The June futures contract for the index is down 0.4 percent by 0611 GMT.
 For more on the factors affecting European stocks, please click on

 * U.S. stocks retreated from near four-year peaks overnight, while Tokyo's benchmark index also sold off as a majority of the companies in the index went ex-dividend.